 They get to do all the talking.
 Who wouldn’t agree to a meeting where they got to do all the talking — and better yet, dispense advice?

-People are usually complimented when someone approaches them just to ask for advice and you will be surprised at the number of doors that will open if you just ask for advice.
+People are usually complimented when someone approaches them to ask for advice.
+In fact, you will be surprised at the number of doors that will open if you just approach donors this way.

-Also, the more important the VIP donor, then the more THEY expect to be doing the talking.
+Also, very important to remember: the more important the VIP donor is, the more THEY expect to be doing the talking.
 They expect to be giving you the benefits of their thinking and wisdom.

 If you have never tried an Advice Visit, then a world of possibility and connection awaits you.